oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 5.2 Roles

-In this subsection, the requirements from the previous subsection are combined to named sets which are called roles.
+This subsection groups the requirements from the previous subsection into named sets which target the roles with the same name.
 This allows end users to request their supplieres to fulfill a certain set of requirements.
 A supplier can use roles for advertising and marketing.

 ### 5.2.1 Role: CSAF publisher